rweeks131/image-classifier/README.md

 (Using Postman) To make a prediction based on an image you have (your image MUST be a .jpg and must be renamed 'image.jpg'), use the following-> localhost:8000/predict , in the url and make sure the image is attached in the body of a 'POST' request.
 (Note that the original request was using the GET method, while the prediction request uses the POST method).

 To containerize the model make sure docker is running on your machine.
 Now use the following commands in the same directory that you put the files:
 > docker build -t fast_app .
 > docker run -p 5000:100 fast_app

 check that the container is working by using-> localhost:5000 , in any browser.

+[USING THE POD.YAML AND NODEPORTSERVICE.YAML FILES (delete the deployment.yaml,ingress.yaml and imclass-cluster-ip-service.yaml files)]
 To serve the container via minikube, use the following:
 > minikube start